Sterling Airways Flight 296: Accident

-Flight 296 reported passing the DOLPHIN point at 22:14 via a relay — a minute earlier than planned at Blue Whale, and already 10 minutes earlier than planned when departing from Bombay.
-At 21:25 pm, the crew contacted the tower of the Dubai Airport and received information about the weather in Dubai.
-At 21:42 at a frequency of 124.9 MHz, flight 296 contacted the control center in Dubai and reported on the passage of the SPEARFISH waypoint at 21:42 at flight level 310, and the estimated landing time in Dubai is 22:10.
-At the same time, Flight 296 was instructed to go under the control of the Dubai-approach.
-The crew received information that the bearing on them from the D0 radio beacon (Dubai VOR) is 084, and the descent from FL 310 would begin at 21:55.
-However at 21:49, 95 mi from the airport, the crew requested to descend early.
-The approach controller cleared Flight 296 to descend to FL 40 (4000 feet or 1219 meters).
-Then the control center asked the crew if they wanted a heading of 084, to which the crew accepted.
+Flight 296 reported passing DOLPHIN point at 22:14 via a relay — a minute earlier than planned at Blue Whale, and already 10 minutes earlier than planned when departing from Bombay.
+At 21:25, the crew contacted the tower at Dubai Airport and received the weather in Dubai.
+At 21:42 on a frequency of 124.9 MHz, flight 296 contacted the control center in Dubai and reported passage of SPEARFISH waypoint at 21:42 at flight level 310, and estimated landing in Dubai is 22:10.
+At the same time, Flight 296 was instructed to contact Dubai-approach.
+The crew received information that the bearing on them from the D0 radio beacon (Dubai VOR) was 084, and descent from FL 310 would begin at 21:55.
+However at 21:49, 95 mi from the airport, the crew requested early descent.
+The approach controller cleared Flight 296 to descend to FL 40 (4000 ft).
+The controler asked if they wanted a heading of 084, to which the crew agreed.
 The controller then gave instructions regarding the heading.
 Shortly before 22:00 local time, Flight 296 began the approach into Dubai.

 The weather in Dubai was cloudy with scattered thunderstorms.
-The crews of other aircraft reported an overcast sky with the formation of large cumulus clouds over the coast.
-The crew of BOAC Flight 833 (also flying to Dubai, though departing from Calcutta) indicated that the coast was poorly visible on meteorological radar due to thunderstorms, although the crew of SABENA Flight 352 (which also departed Bombay but was bound for Athens), on the contrary, reported a clear sky.
+Crews of other aircraft reported an overcast sky with large cumulus clouds over the coast.
+The crew of BOAC Flight 833 (also flying to Dubai, departing from Calcutta) indicated that the coast was poorly visible on weather radar due to thunderstorms, although the crew of SABENA Flight 352 (which also departed Bombay for Athens), reported clear sky.

 At 21:50, the crew of Flight 296 reported descending from 310 to 40 and asked which runway to take.
 The controller responded that the wind was at 045/6 knots and that the landing could be carried out on either runway 30 or 12.
 The crew selected runway 30.
-At 21:56, The crew reported leaving flight level 135 and the controller instructed the flight to maintain 2000 ft relative to the level of Dubai Airport (1016 hPa) with a report on occupying a height of 2000 and observing the airfield.
-The crew acknowledged the transmission.
+At 21:56, the crew reported leaving flight level 135 and the controller instructed maintain 2000 ft on the Dubai Airport pressure of 1,016 hPa, to maintain 2,000 feet until observing the airport.
+The crew acknowledged.